John-A-Aydin/robot-capture-the-flag/README.md

 # Solution

 The first step in solving this problem is recognizing the distribution of points where the flag can be placed.
-Since the flag is placed uniformly at random over the unit circle the PDF of the flagthat is simply a constant.
+Since the flag is placed uniformly at random over the unit circle, the probability density function (PDF) of the flag being placed at any point $(x, y)$ is a constant.

 $$
 f(x,y) = C
 $$

+Knowing that the volume under this PDF is 1 and the area of the unit circle is $\pi$, the value for $C$ is $\frac{1}{\pi}$

+### Note:

+Here's a [cool video](https://www.youtube.com/watch?v=4y_nmpv-9lI) I found about generating random points in terms of polar coordinates that discusses a unique problem I encountered.
 -----

-The first step in solving this problem is finding the optimal strategies for the robots.

-// Let $d_{1}$ and $d_{2}$ be Robot 1 and Robot 2's distances to the flag.
+Next, the optimal strategies for Robot 1 and 2 need to be found.
 Since Robot 2 knows the radius of the flag, $R_f$, and will know Robot 1's fixed radius, $R_{1}$, it will always know Robot 1's distance to the flag, $d_{1}$.

 The positions of the flag that would give Robot 2 the win can be defined by the disk: $r\lt d_1$ centered at whatever point Robot 2 moves to.
 Using this information, Robot 2 should choose a point where the circle $r=R_f$ is maximally covered by the disk of winning points for Robot 2.